Farid Allawerdi: Education and career

 In 1969 Allawerdi was invited to deliver a speech, Towards International Arab Music, at the Second International Cairo Congress of Arab Music.
 He proposed to establish a Traditional Music Centres to record and archive folk and traditional music.
 He expressed the necessity of not only preserving this heritage but also the importance of developing a Modern Arabic Music with the particular identity of each country.
 He believed that three interrelated factors were crucial for this development: the composer-theoretic; the musicologist-theoretic who analysis Arab music on a scientific basis; and the musician-performer with theoretical knowledge.
 Thus, concentration on any of them while the other two are neglected would cause imbalance and consequently paralyse the musical art movement as a whole.

 He stressed the importance of the official sponsorship of graduates of musical institutions who should be assigned proper fields of application.
 Noteworthy in this respect is the establishment of national symphony orchestras.

-1970 Warsaw - Symposium of Asian, African and Polish Composers Discussions.
-Farid Allawerdi first on the left and composer Józef Patkowski in the middle.